esamattis/blog/source/_posts/2013-03-22-journey-from-requirejs-to-browserify.markdown

 $.fn.myplugin = function() { ... };
 ```

-Also in a Flotr like case where you have a library expecting a global but you
+Also in a Flotr like cases where you have a library expecting a global but you
-have it as a non global module you can just put the global back in the shim:
+only have it as a non global module you can just put the global back in the
+shim:

 ```javascript flotr2.shim.js
 var bean = require("bean");